 To help narrow your search I will offer a “general public opinion” list of brands and what to consider, but ultimately you will have to check the model spec sheets and pick which suits you best.

 Alright, so what specs do I need to consider?
 Glad you asked!
 Let’s make a list:

 1. Mac or PC / OSX or Windows?

 The big one!
-There are so may Mac vs PC debates going on with price and stability.
+There are so many Mac vs PC debates going on with price and stability.
 Let me clarify it for you.
 Yes – the Mac is more reliable and more stable.
 However, a Windows PC can be just as stable if you know how to tame it.
-A possible place to look could be at a 13.3 ultrabook which would suit your music making needs.
+A possible place to look could be at a 13.3 ultrabook which would suit your music-making needs.
 Think of it as a pet.
 If it’s misbehaving, you can pay for obedience school or you can train it yourself.

 Bottom line: If you’re not computer savvy and need stability then go for a Mac.
 It is known that the MAC is more stable than Windows but still has fewer possibilities for upgrading.
 Also, take into account whether you already have a dedicated PC or laptop for audio production, as work transfer between a PC and a Mac can get troublesome.

 2. How much CPU power do you need?

 Choose carefully, since you won’t be able to upgrade this.
 If you run a lot of VSTs, plug-ins, and even multiple applications simultaneously, you will need a lot.
 Go for at least an i5.
 Otherwise, you’ll be satisfied with anything that’s available today.